rabroldan/Waypoint/README.md

 If not, please download it [here](https://www.python.org/downloads/).

-1. To create a file or a folder, you can try one of the following:
+1. To process a file or a folder, you can try one of the following:

-   - To create a file:
+   - To process a file:
      ```
      python waypoint.txt version.txt
      ```